alirezabj/Part2-Exercise4/README.md

 ## Justifications
 Encapsulation: Each class handles its own data and logic.
 For example, Card encapsulates balance and ticket validity, while Ticket encapsulates type, price, and validity duration

-Separation of Concerns: Card focuses on managing user data, while ReaderDevice handles interactions with the card.
+Tasks seperations: Card focuses on managing user data, while ReaderDevice handles interactions with the card.
 ServicePoint focuses on loading money

 Reusability: The modular design allows Card and Ticket to be reused in other contexts or extended for additional features